juiceinc/devlandia/README.md

 ``Run -> Debug - 'HSTM-Juicebox'``.

 # Troubleshooting

+## Port Already Allocated
 In some cases you may encounter some variation of the following error: ``Error starting userland proxy: Bind for 0.0.0.0:8000 failed: port is already allocated``.
 This is most likely due to a program running on the port we need (Juicebox in Vagrant for example).
 Be sure to kill the task that's using the port, and try again.
 If you still encounter this issue and you're sure you've killed the necessary, try restarting Docker.
 On Mac there will be a Whale icon in your top task bar, click that, and restart should be the first option.
 If all else fails try a full restart of your computer.

+## Signature Expired
+The following error seems to come up if you've started Juicebox and left it running for quite a while.
+The credential session expires after 12 hours in most cases.
+Normally a restart of Docker fixes this issue, but if not try a full reboot.
+``botocore.exceptions.ClientError: An error occurred (InvalidSignatureException) when calling the Query operation: Signature expired: 20170519T122830Z is now earlier than 20170519T124310Z (20170519T125810Z - 15 min.)``